How to Heal Broken Family Relationships

 That was October 2009.
 It would be 7 years before I spoke to them again.
 I needed those 7 years to not only heal physically but also to forgive.

 I had to find forgiveness on my own terms.
-Not as the pastor’s kid, but as Julie.
+Not as the pastor’s kid, but as a child of God.
 I was a broken and sick child who was lost and looking for Gods’ love.
 I do believe I became a Christian when I was a child, but I needed to see and know God as Abba Father.
 Daddy.

 New Living Translation